danielafriyie/raccy/README.md

 # RACCY

 ### OVERVIEW
-Raccy is a multithreaded web scraping library based on selenium with built in Object Relational Mapper (ORM).
+Raccy is a multithreaded web scraping library based on selenium.
 It can be used for web automation, web scraping, and data mining.
-Currently the ORM feature supports only SQLite Database.
-Some of the features in this library is inspired by Django ORM and Scrapy.

 ### REQUIREMENTS
 - Python 3.7+